CuarzoSoftware/Louvre/doxygen/md/Examples.md

 Ensure that there are no empty lines between entries or at the begining/end of the file.

 > Note: While using .desktop files is recommended for a more standardized approach, this example simplifies the process for demonstration purposes and avoids the need for linking to additional libraries like GLib or Qt to parse .desktop information and icons.

-The icons featured in the screenshot were sourced from [macOSicons](https://macosicons.com/).

 ## louvre-weston-clone {#weston}